pak3nuh/kafka-scheduler/README.md

 ```

 The message will be delivered never before the `timeToDeliver` instant, but there are no guarantees over the exact
 timing.
-Actual delivery delays depend on factors like service pressure or network latency.
+Actual delivery delays depend on factors like service pressure, network latency and the finer granularity
+topic available.
+Because we can't loose messages, we also can't process them out of order and every message must
+respect the hold time associated with every topic.

 The client application can expect a message to be enqueued on `final-topic` topic with an internal id and the bytes
 of the `payload` string.